 Suprematism - Neo-Plasticism - Art Informel - De Stijl

-It is important to note that the roots of abstraction can be found in Post-Impressionism, which appeared in France before the turn of the 20th century.
-Early forms of abstract artworks included illustrations of people with the use of angles and planes.
-One of the bright examples of such techniques is pointillism, where artists used points to illustrate different places and people.
+It is important to note that the roots of abstraction are to be found in Post-Impressionism.
+The movement appeared in France before the turn of the 20th century.
+Early forms included illustrations of people with the use of angles and planes.
+One of the examples of such techniques is pointillism, where artists used points to illustrate different places and people.

 The nature of abstraction

 There is no consensus about the definition and abstraction nature.
 Nevertheless, this is a legitimate style of art.
-In fact, abstract artworks can mean many different things for a person, thus, giving him or her a lot of freedom and room for creativity.
-Art abstract allows people to explore things that they see in their mind rather than with their eyes.
-There is a distinction between creating artworks from forms that are not drawn from the visible world and abstracting from appearances.
+Artworks can mean many different things for a person, thus, giving him or her a lot of freedom and room for creativity.
+Art abstract allows people to explore things that they see in their minds rather than with their eyes.
+There is a distinction between creating artworks from forms that are not drawn from the visible world or abstracted from appearances.

-There are many ways to classify art abstract.
-One of the approaches divides into the following groups or types:
+There are many ways to classify and one of the approaches divides it into the following groups:

-- Abstract Expressionism -Abstract Expressionism united the painters who filled their canvases with fields of color and abstract forms, but also those who attacked their canvases with a vigorous gestural expressionism.
-They were committed to art as expressions of the self, born out of profound emotion and universal themes
+Abstract Expressionism united the painters who filled their canvases with color and abstract forms, but also those who attacked their canvases with vigorous gestural Expressionism.
+They were committed to art as expressions of the self, born out of profound emotion and universal themes.

-- Emotional abstract art -Abstract art showing emotion employs abstraction to represent nature, unlike geometric art which is completely anti-nature.
+Art showing emotion employs abstraction to represent nature, unlike geometric art, which is entirely anti-nature.

 Gestural abstract refers to a particular process of making art.
-In gesture art, the process of creating paintings becomes central because artists of this style often use brushes in unconventional ways and the brushwork is in many cases rapid and loose.
+In gesture art, the process of creating paintings becomes central because artists of this style often use brushes in unconventional ways, and the brushwork is in many cases, rapid and loose.
 Here, the subject of the painting is not essential; instead, it is the way it gets painted.
 While most art forms have a conscious approach to applying paint, gestural depends on intuition.